tsipkens/atems/README.md

 series of these other methods in series, prompting the user if adequate thresholding was achieved by a given method.

-#### 2.2 analyze_aggregate
+#### 2.2 analyze_binary

-This function analyzes the binary image output using any of the `agg_seg_*` functions.
-The output is a MATLAB structured array containing information about the aggregate, such as area in pixels, radius of gyration, area-equivalent diameter, aspect ratio etc.
+This function analyzes the binary image output which is previously produced using any of the `agg_seg_*` functions.
+The output is a MATLAB structured array containing information about the aggregate, such as area in pixels, radius of gyration, area-equivalent diameter, aspect ratio etc., in an `Aggs` structured array.

 ## 3. Primary particle analysis package (+pp)